Bromford Housing Association

 Bromford Housing Association decided to replace inefficient night storage heaters with Kensa ground source heat pumps to provide heating, hot water and lower heating bills to its tenants in 16 of its off gas properties in Shropshire.

-Intended as a pilot scheme to establish the viability of ground source heat pumps as an upgrade option across its entire electrically heated housing stock, the successful project received funding from both the Non Domestic RHI and ECO.
+Intended as a pilot scheme to establish the viability of ground source heat pumps as an upgrade option across its entire electrically heated housing stock, the successful project received funding from both the Non Domestic RHI (this scheme has closed) and ECO.

 The project involved drilling a network of communal boreholes to harness heat energy from the ground, with each borehole serving two properties.
 A separate Kensa 6kW Shoebox Twin ground source heat pump was installed in each bungalow meaning that no central plantroom was needed and each household receives its own bill direct from an energy provider.
 The communal borehole array reduces costs and timescales as drillers can deliver a smaller number of deeper holes.

-This approach is known as a ‘Shared ground loop array’ and has been pioneered by Kensa as an opportunity for social housing providers to access multiple funding streams, including the lucrative Non Domestic RHI.
+This approach is known as a ‘Shared ground loop array’ and has been pioneered by Kensa as an opportunity for social housing providers to access multiple funding streams, including the lucrative Non Domestic RHI (this scheme has closed).

 The compact but powerful Kensa 6kW Shoebox Twin heat pumps were neatly located in tenants’ airing cupboards along with new domestic hot water cylinders.
 New steel panel radiator systems were also installed as part of the programme of retrofit works to ensure the heat pumps operated efficiently.